-What do I do with my Hazardous Waste?
+What do I do with my Hazardous Waste, Scap metal, Appliances, Computer, and Electronic Waste?

 The Stark-Tuscarawas-Wayne Recycling District, along with our partners at the City of Canton and Canton Public Health, run a household hazardous waste collection at the Canton Recycle Center.
 For dates and times of operation, click here.
+Appointments are now required.
+To make an appointment today, click here.
 Below is a list of what we collect and do not collect:

 Appliances (small and large)